Ace-Radom/HashUp/README.md

 If you want to do single file hash check, you should give in the file hash with `--hash` argument.

+**After v1.4.2**, there's no need to set `-r, --check` or `-w, --create` by single file mode.
+If you set `--hash` argument HashUp will automatically do single file hash check.
+Otherwise it will do hash create.

 ### Examples

 ```sh